ginkgo-project/ginkgo/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.02260/status.svg)](https://doi.org/10.21105/joss.02260)

-Ginkgo is a high-performance linear algebra library for manycore systems, with a focus on sparse solution of linear systems.
-It is implemented using modern C++ (you will need at least C++14 compliant compiler to build it), with GPU kernels implemented in CUDA and HIP.
+Ginkgo is a high-performance linear algebra library for manycore systems, with a focus on the solution of sparse linear systems.
+It is implemented using modern C++ (you will need at least a C++14 compliant compiler to build it), with GPU kernels implemented in CUDA and HIP.